imma-cx/CPPinCfilesJSON/README.md

 - Export the JSON and add to project root folder;
 - Change the flags in Config.xml to change the CPP parser version (Cx 8.9);
 - re-run the scan.

+Completed:
+- Finish the implementation in the file path to match the JSON standards;
+- Replace the following Strings in a JSON template file with the results from file name and paths - downloadable file;
+  - STRINGPATHTOREPLACE;
+  - STRINGFILETOREPLACE.